MikeRogers0/MikeRogersIO/_posts/blog/2016-01-10-i18n-rails-internationalisation-i18n-cheatsheet.md

 ### Submit buttons

-You can change the value of your create and update submit buttons like so:
+You can change the value of your create and update submit buttons:

 ```
 <%# app/views/messages/_form.html.erb %>